dojonode/taiko-node-dashboard-docker/README.md

 **Provers and proposers**

-4. Set the node address in the settings
+4. Fill in the node address in the settings

 #### Notes